dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
  I definitely
-like to have you on again so we could talk more about um the one discussion we had about inflation and deflation versus
+like to have you on again so we could talk more about the one discussion we had about inflation and deflation versus
 GDP and setting the currency to a certain rate